 WHAT'S A BIGFOOT?

 In 1958, big foot was a term used to describe large, human-like, footprints.
 As in "Those are some big footprints."
-The term "bigfoot" has become a name used to describe the thing making the footprints.
+Today, "bigfoot" is a name used to describe the things making the footprints.

 RIGHT.
 BUT, WHAT'S A BIGFOOT?

 But, it's not just one thing.
 A living species needs a healthy breeding population.
 Scientists have suggested 5,000 adults is the minimum number needed for the long term health of any species.

 Yes.
 We know what a bigfoot looks like.
 It bears a strong resemblance to the mountain gorilla.
 Morphological analysis of the subject place it either similar to the mountain gorilla or between a gorilla and a human.

 HOW DO WE KNOW WHAT IT LOOKS LIKE?

 In 1967 multiple witnesses encountered a bigfoot.
 They documented the encounter on film and made casts of its footprints.
 The bigfoot in the 1967 film is estimated to be 7 feet 3½ inches in height and weighing 700 pounds.
 It moves bipedally.

 THAT'S A LOT TO PUT ON A FILM, HOW DO YOU KNOW IT'S LEGIT?

 Because there is no type specimen (body, blood, DNA, fossil, etc).
 A physical type specimen is required for a new species name to be accepted by zoologists.